paritytech/substrate-connect/packages/connect-discovery/README.md

 A TypeScript package extended from the [`@substrate/discovery`](../discovery/README.md) npm module, that allows to discover and filter Substrate Connect Extension providers from a list of providers.

+/*
+Maybe add something like?:

+"""
+**This interface is currently unstable and is likely to change**
+"""

+Also perhaps point to the interface one would need to implement etc, same as the smoldot-discovery readme?
+*/

 ## Installation

 You can install the package using npm or yarn: